9413d5ff2a0b4f237a264010b65350e7/TAG/hotels/Executive/README.md

 Nanea has an impersonator.

 ### Others from textPlus
-The following people from textPlus have went missing also.l
+The following people from textPlus have went missing also:
 * Scott Lahman
 * Eric Rehder
 * Austin Murray